 Start to introduce some positivity into your daily routine!
 This can be a morning ritual of saying your birth affirmations, reading a positive birth story in your lunch break or start visualising your birth happening the way you want it to.
 It can be a really useful exercise to actually sit down and write your birth story in the past tense.
 Write it as if it has already happened and you are looking back on events, how well it went and how you feel about it and meeting your baby.

 If you haven't already, now is also a good time to start listening to your hypnobirthing MP3s.
-You can find details of each track and when to listen to each in the 'Your hypnobirthing MP3s' email.
+You can find details of each track and when to listen to each in Module 8 and in the 'Your hypnobirthing MP3s' email.